COVID-19 pandemic in the Autonomous Region of Bougainville: Background

-On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei province, China, which was reported to the WHO on 31 December 2019.
+On January 12, 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei province, China, which was reported to the WHO on December 31, 2019.

 Timeline in Bougainville

 August 2020

 On August 1, 2020, the Autonomous Bougainville Government (ABG) began restricting flights from the rest of Papua New Guinea after a new surge of coronavirus cases COVID-19 pandemic in Papua New Guinea.
 While a COVID-19 state of emergency was already in place, passengers had been able to fly into Buka Airport and Aropa Airport from Papua New Guinea since early June 2020.
-Beginning August 1, flights into Bougainville could only be MEDEVAC or an approved charter flight.
-The government also now needed to grant permission to anyone seeking to fly out of Bougainville.
-Just one freight flight would be allowed to land in Bougainville each week.
+Beginning August 1, 2020, flights into Bougainville could only be MEDEVAC or an approved charter flight.
+The government also then needed to grant permission to anyone seeking to fly out of Bougainville.
+Just one freight flight was allowed to land in Bougainville each week.